If you’re looking to level up from your rental but aren’t ready to move out to the ‘burbs, a condo might be your solution.

 Condos aren’t a new concept in the real estate world, but are fast becoming an ideal solution for millennials, who are 52% more likely to buy a condo compared to their parents or grandparents, according to a study by Clever Real Estate.

 What’s so great about condos?
-TL;DR: they’re just like apartment blocks, but managed by an association and cheaper than buying a house, according to the National Association of Realtors (NAR).
+TL;DR: They’re just like apartment blocks, but managed by an association, and cheaper than buying a house, according to the National Association of Realtors (NAR).

 But there are some downsides too.

 Whether you’re already in the market or are just playing around with the idea, we know you have questions.
 So with the help of our Lemonade community, we’re bringing you a two-part series to help you along your buying journey.
-Part one will help you debate the pros and cons, while part two is an in-depth look into how to buy one.

 What is a condo, anyway?